Tag Archives: server

 I’ve switched hosting companies a total of two times.
 I have lived in more places than my websites have actually.
 I think your hosting provider is probably one of the most critical business partnerships you have on the web because they are what keep you online.
 They are what keep you in business, so buying hosting was like finding a great auto mechanic.
 The less you contact them, the better, but when you need them, they are there and understand what you need.
 So having unmanaged hosting wasn’t something I wanted.
 Which is why I liked site5 so much, they managed the in’s and out’s of managing my server and had guarantees of uptime and transparency of reporting on server uptime.
 Yes, there was some bumps in the road.
 But all in all, they were a great match for what I needed and the reason I stayed with them for eight years and moved dozens of clients to their services.

 So when I heard that site5 had sold to Endurance International Group, I was in disbelief.
-But after contacting Ben Welch-Bolen the then owner of Site5 and yes the sale had been made, and the handing over of customer assets would be done on August 26th, 2016.
+(As of 2021 they renamed themselves again this time to Newfold Digital, Inc.) But after contacting Ben Welch-Bolen the then owner of Site5 and yes the sale had been made, and the handing over of customer assets would be done on August 26th, 2016.
 I am not knocking whatever business decision the previous owners of site5 made in the sale that’s not for me to judge.

 But when EIG did take the reigns it was immediately noticeable: